-As Montpelier Primary School is part of the Inspiring Partnership Academy, we must provide relationships education to all pupils as per section 34 of the Children and Social work act 2017.
-Although we are an academy school, we continue to follow the National Curriculum

-In teaching RSE, we are required by our funding agreements to have regard to guidance issued by the Secretary of State as outlined in section 403 of the Education Act 1996.
+Montpelier Primary School must provide relationships education to all pupils as per section 34 of the Children and Social Work Act 2017.
+In teaching relationships education the school is required to have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996, Published 25 June 2019.